partcoffee/uni/_case/formalities.md

 I also have a fair amount of unfinished or unrelated (to the university) projects.
 I simply ran out of time to do other projects this year, but I have included bits and pieces anyway.
 They may not be as polished or well thought out as everything else, but I have included them <a href="/secondary">in this portfolio</a> to emphasise their existence anyway.

 <div class="div"></div>

+## Acknowledgements

+I would also like to emphasise my deepest gratitude for the help and support throughout this semester.

+**Brita Bjørnbakk**, for her trust and investment in me as a student and developer.

+**Debs Wilson and Paul Wilson**, for their continued trust, support, belief in my abilities and time spent helping me.

+**University of Winchester staff**, for their help to make this semester possible to complete from abroad.

+**Riktig Spor**, for their continued support, encouraging words and flexibility when it comes to my time spent studying.

+<div class="div"></div>